 Commercial shipping — Cargo vessels, fishing boats, towed platforms

 - Ballast water: Seawater that is used to stabilize cargo ships.
 If a ship has no cargo, it is filled with water to stabilize it.
 When it has cargo, the ballast tanks are emptied.
-Water loaded at one port (with many of marine species in it) may be unloaded at another port (dumping these species into a new environment).
+Water loaded at one port (with marine species in it) may be unloaded at another port (dumping these species into a new environment).
 Some of these species become invasive. ref

-- Vessel hulls: A hull is the underside of a vessel, which provides a surface that species are able to settle on and attach to.
+- Vessel hulls: A hull is the underside of a vessel, which provides a surface that species settle on and attach to.
 When the vessels move, these species are transported to other areas of the world.
 This applies to all vessels, including cargo ships, sailing ships and fishing vessels. ref

 - Live holding and bait wells (containers to keep fish alive on boats)

 Recreational boating — Hull fouling and fouling through other factors (e.g., outboard motors, live wells, water lines)

 - Accidental release of target organisms from culture/grow-out facilities (some species are intentionally introduced in capacity for food and then escape into the wild and become established)

 - Intentional release of organisms (usually through consumers or hobbyists)

 Government programs and research — Authorized release (biocontrol) and unauthorized/unintentional release

 - Live seafood shipments (e.g., the Live Reef Food Fish Trade – non-native marine species can be bought and intentionally or accidentally released into local waters)

 - Release for cultural practices